jpedro/jpedro.github.io/bash-dispatch.md

 - Think on the ambiguity between a valid value and a command.
 For
   example: would `repo` in `please list repo` be the `$1` value to `cmd.list` or the command `cmd.list.repo`?

-  This is what keeps me awake at night.
+This is the stuff that keeps me awake at night.